 Start with these pointers:

-- Features to look for: Learn out about different materials, waterproofing and more.
+Features to look for: Learn about different materials, waterproofing and more.

 What type of shoes or boots do you need for hiking?

 Traditionally, everyone hiked in big leather boots.
-But now there are several different types of footwear to choose from: trail running shoes, day hiking shoes, day hiking boots or backpacking boots.
+But now there are several different types of footwear to choose from: day hiking shoes, day hiking boots, backpacking boots, or even trail running shoes.

 Trail running shoes for hiking